OISTE/repository/tmp/testcp.md

 ### Name forms

-Certificates issued under the **OGTM** contain the “Distinguished Name”, in X.500 format, for the issuer and the subscriber, set in the fields “Issuer Name” and “Subject Name” respectively.
+Certificates issued under the **OWGTM** contain the “Distinguished Name”, in X.500 format, for the issuer and the subscriber, set in the fields “Issuer Name” and “Subject Name” respectively.